Blogs

 wave

-This loss marks the Panthers' fourth consecutive defeat, their longest losing streak since 2019.
-With only one win from five games, they find themselves languishing near the bottom of the ladder.
-The question now is: Is this the beginning of the end for the Penrith dynasty?
-Only time will tell if they can rediscover their winning form.
+This loss is their fourth in a row—their longest losing streak since 2019.
+With just one win from five games, they’re near the bottom of the ladder.
+So, the big question is: Is this the beginning of the end for the Penrith dynasty?
+It’s a scary thought, isn't it?
+Only time will tell if they can turn things around.

 FAQ